aligunesv/crsr/README.md

 ## 📖 User Guide

-1. As a first step, include the `crsr` library in your project.
+1. As a first step, install the `crsr` library in your project using npm.

+    ```bash
+    npm install crsr
+    ```

+2. Next, include the `crsr` library in your project.

     ```javascript
-    import CustomCursor from './crsr.js'; // adjust the library path
+    import CustomCursor from 'crsr';
     ```

-2. Next, create a new instance of `CustomCursor`.
+3. Then, create a new instance of `CustomCursor`.

     ```javascript
     const customCursor = new CustomCursor();
     ```

-3. The library will track the mouse position and update the cursor accordingly.
+4. The library will track the mouse position and update the cursor accordingly.

 ## 🎨 Style Options